The 10 Best Outdoor HDTV Antennas in 2019

 With a stated range of 150 miles, this unidirectional antenna also comes with a mounting clamp that enables you to install it just about anywhere, including on the side of your house.

-This compact and lightweight antenna can receive TV signals on both high and low VHF and UHF frequencies and supports full HD picture quality (1080p).
+This compact and lightweight antenna can receive TV signals on both UHF and high and low VHF frequencies and supports full HD picture quality (1080p).

 It's relatively easy to set up and requires only a screwdriver for assembly.
 Although designed for outdoor use, some customers have reportedly installed it in attic spaces without issues.